yifeichen2024/G1_deploy/README.md

 ## 🚀 Real-World Deployment of Whole-Body Motion Policies

 Here is a deployment pipeline I used for whole-body motion policies trained in simulation (e.g., PBHC) and executed on the **Unitree G1 humanoid robot** in the real world.
+This need to go into the debug mode.
 This function is keep updating, there are still some problems.

 Supports:
 - ✅ Deploying a **single ONNX policy** (e.g., walking, stance)